con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sgra dang ldan pa rnams kyi mchog /
 > 	% a chen po'i - monlam; mtha' klas - monlam;

-% resume

-Great Mañjughoṣa, sound ever supreme,
+Great Mañjughoṣa, sound supremely loud,
 A roar unique unto the threefold world,
 The voice that reaches every bound of space,
 Pre-eminent amongst all voice-endowed.
 (76)